 The overall health state of each backend determines eligibility to receive new requests or connections.
 You can configure the criteria that define a successful probe.
 This is discussed in detail in the section How health checks work.

-Health checks use special routes that aren't defined in your Virtual Private Cloud (VPC) network.
-For complete information, see Load balancer return paths.
+Health checks implemented by dedicated software tasks use special routes that aren't defined in your Virtual Private Cloud (VPC) network.
+For more information, see Load balancer return paths.

 Health check categories, protocols, and ports